clau-org/common/README.md

 # Common repository

-Meant to be used for common 'classes' or 'functions'
+Meant to be used for common 'packages'